sled-rs/sled-rs.github.io/perf.md

 This guide contains basic information for getting started with performance-sensitive engineering.
-I think everyone will learn something new.
-A motivation for writing this is so I have a place to re-learn some of these things again when I forget them over time.
+This guide also contains low-level information that will help you to better understand your partners.
+I think most folks will learn something new.
+I know I have.
+And, part of why I wrote this is to have a single place with a memorable URL where I can return to when I forget most of this stuff.
+Most importantly, when I unfurl fiery screeds in random internet comments I want to have an intimidating reference to which I mercilesly link.

 I initially wrote this guide for the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
-But nearly all of this document applies to general programming, with a few of the hardware effects mentioned being specific to x86 circa 2020.
+But nearly all of this document applies to general programming, with a few of the hardware effects mentioned being specific to x86 and linux circa 2020.

 This guide brings together ideas from systems engineering, systems theory, psychology, hardware, queuing theory, statistics, economics,